 Seek Medical Attention Immediately

-Your health should always take precedent in a car accident.
+Your health should always take precedence in a car accident.
 Even if you do not think you have an injury related to the crash, it is important to be checked out, as many injuries are invisible and/or make themselves known later on.
 Having medical records also strengthens your case when you file a legal claim.

 Report the Accident